hetuashara/hetuashara.github.io/_posts/2015-03-19-Interstellar-Shaming-via-Language.markdown

 9 out of the 55 languages were Indian regional languages.
 The messages in those languages are shown below.
 Read them and see if you can feel the same disappointment and shamefulness.

 Bengali:
-> Hello!
+>Hello!
 Let there be peace everywhere.

 Gujarati:
-> Greetings from a human being of the Earth.
+>Greetings from a human being of the Earth.
 Please contact.

 Hindi:
-> Greetings from the inhabitants of this world.
+>Greetings from the inhabitants of this world.

  Kannada:
-> Greetings.
+>Greetings.
 On behalf of Kannada-speaking people, 'good wishes.

 Marathi:
-> Greetings.
+>Greetings.
 The people of the Earth send their good wishes.

 Oriya:
->  Greetings to the inhabitants of the universe from the third planet Earth of the star Sun.
+>Greetings to the inhabitants of the universe from the third planet Earth of the star Sun.

-Punjabi
+Punjabi:
-> Welcome home.
+>Welcome home.
 It is a pleasure to receive you.

 Rajasthani:
-> Hello to everyone.
+>Hello to everyone.
 We are happy here and you be happy there.

 Telugu
-> Greetings.
+>Greetings.
 Best wishes from Telugu-speaking people.

 Did you find anything awry in the greetings from couple of languages?
 Ok.
 I will give you a hint.
 They are Kannada and Telugu.

 That's right.
 Those languages have
-> on behalf of Kannada-speaking people
+>on behalf of Kannada-speaking people

-> from Telugu-speaking people
+>from Telugu-speaking people

 in their greetings.